Baja Sea Kayaking Clothing and Equipment List

 Follow the list closely and you will be comfortable throughout the trip.
 Feel free to adapt according to previous camping and kayaking experience.

 SEA TREK provides:

-All commissary, kayaking gear, fiberglass doubles and singles, Surftech Paddleboards, lightweight Werner paddles, Extrasport pfd’s, Seal sprayskirts, enough dry bags (2 large/medium and 1 small) for all your clothing (1 large, 2 small), a large net bag (for carrying dive gear, sleeping pad, bag etc.), 3 mil wetsuits, and a roomy two-person tent.
+All commissary, kayaking gear, fiberglass doubles and singles, Surftech Paddleboards, lightweight Werner paddles, Extrasport pfd’s, Seal sprayskirts, enough dry bags (2 large/medium and 1 small) for all your clothing , a large net bag (for carrying dive gear, sleeping pad, bag etc.), 3 mil wetsuits, and a roomy two-person tent.
 We do have extra snorkeling gear you are welcome to use or bring your own custom gear.
-(Inflatable sleeping pads, sleeping bags, and snorkeling gear on request at no extra charge.
+(Inflatable sleeping pads and sleeping bags can be rented for an extra charge ($20 per item per week.)

-Extra baggage, clothing, etc., that you don’t need during the Baja kayaking trip will be stored securely at the hotel in Loreto.
+Extra baggage, clothing, etc., that you don’t need during the Baja kayaking trip will be stored securely in our storage facility.
 Here’s an example of how things will be packed for the kayaking portion of the trip.
-The larger Sea Trek dry bag will hold your sleeping bag, pillow (small one) and some clothes.
-The medium bag will hold the rest of your clothes and items you wish to keep dry.
+The larger Sea Trek dry bags will hold clothes, journal, books–things that must stay dry.
+The bags will usually be loaded into your kayak.
 The smaller dry bag can be used as a deck bag while kayaking (holding sunscreen, camera, windbreaker etc.).
-Finally, the mesh bag is convenient for carrying your gear from your kayak to your campsite and generally is loaded on our skiff minus the dry bags.
+Finally, the mesh bag is convenient for carrying your gear to your campsite and generally is loaded on our skiff minus the dry bags.